munanfan/MIT6.824/README.md

 **Lab2D**：The code can pass the Test2D for hundreds of times without error.

 **Lab3A**：The code can pass the Test3A for hundreds of times without error.

+**Lab3B**：The code can pass the Test3B for hundreds of times without error.